Grand Opening

 A HUB is a place where neighbors gather after a major disaster to seek and share information, identify hazards and urgent needs, and connect available community resources.
 The Roanoke Park Hub is part of Seattle's 50+ volunteer-run Emergency Communication Hubs that activate when normal services are disrupted.

-To help our neighborhood BEFORE a crisis, our Hub provides free drills, trainings, and preparedness materials for everyone — whether you rent, own, or manage a property, business, or organization.
+To help our neighborhood BEFORE a crisis, our Hub provides free drills, trainings, and preparedness materials for everyone in the community.
 This includes guidance on stocking basic supplies like water and food.
 Creating your supply kit is the foundation of preparedness and helps the whole community be more resilient.

 The Roanoke Park Hub is run by neighborhood volunteers — neighbors just like you.